-Find out more about them here or ring them to arrange a free collection on 01404 815825
+Find out more about Rio Ottery here or ring them to arrange a free collection on 01404 815825.

-Previous recipients of the RIO grant include a youth football club, a primary school, The Kings High School, local transport groups, Guide Dogs for the Blind, Brownues, Cubs, Rainbows and Scouts and guides.
+Previous recipients of the RIO grant include a youth football club, a primary school, The Kings High School, local transport groups, Guide Dogs for the Blind, Brownies, Cubs, Rainbows and Scouts and Guides.
 They also have given people in need free or discounted furniture to start again after life crises.

-Proper Job is a charity run recycling center based in Chagford, Devon
+Proper Job is a charity run recycling centre based in Chagford, Devon.

-Launched in 1995, Proper Job is one of the UK’s first community reuse centres they are based on the northeast edge of Dartmoor in Devon.
-They are a Charity that aims to keep reusable items from ending up being disposed of, by putting them on sale.
+Launched in 1995, Proper Job is one of the UK’s first community reuse centres and they are based on the northeast edge of Dartmoor in Devon.
+Their aim is to keep reusable items from going to waste by putting them on sale.

 Everything from baths, crockery and clothes to garden furniture and building materials can be bought by you at a fraction of their original cost, meaning that people not only save money but also go some way to leading a more environmentally friendly lifestyle.
 They are known locally for their high quality compost and are a distribution point for National community Repaint scheme.

 They committed to principles of sustainability and educating to conserve resources.
-They run training sessions and skill sharing workshops on a range of topics from upcycled garden planters to electrical repair workshops and recycled Christmas decoration workshops.
-They offer those to promote the benefits of reusing, recycling and reducing in this modern age.
+They run training sessions and skill sharing workshops on a range of topics from upcycled garden planters to electrical repair workshops and recycled Christmas decorations.
+These help promote the benefits of reusing, recycling and reducing in today’s throwaway culture.

-They have a delivery and collection service and cover approximately a radius of 12 miles from their shop.
-They have also now expanded and have a boutique style shop selling vintage items and a café selling wholesome locally sourced food.
+They offer a delivery and collection service and cover a radius of approximately 12 miles from Chagford.
+They have also now expanded and have a boutique style shop selling vintage items and a café selling wholesome locally sourced food!